|Table||56-60% (table % ≤ depth %)|

 Searching for oval diamonds using these criteria will enrich your results for well-cut diamonds with an optimal profile and spread.
 We automatically highlight such diamonds in our price curves to make the search process easier.

 If you’re just starting your research, GIA has an excellent introduction to oval diamonds.
-They explain the anatomy of an oval diamond and concepts like length to width ratio, shape (flat vs. bulging shoulders), and bow-tie effect, all of which you’ll need to further evaluate diamonds after applying the proportions criteria above.
-Start there before proceeding below.
+They explain the anatomy of an oval and concepts like length to width ratio, shape (flat vs. bulging shoulders), and bow-tie effect.
+Start there before proceeding further.

 Depth and Table